Part 16: Design Trajectories with Astrogator

 Solution

-Use STK's Astrogator capability to design:
+Use the STK/Astrogator® capability to design:

-• A basic launch phase to place a satellite into a parking orbit (low Earth orbit or LEO)
+• A basic launch phase to place a satellite into a parking orbit (low Earth orbit, or LEO)

 • A transfer orbit injection (TOI) maneuver to transfer from LEO to GEO